serghiou/repo-template/code/data_processing/membrane-permeabilization/extract_data.md

 # Steps
-1. Import conformed composite image into ImageJ.
+1. Import intermediate/processed composite image into ImageJ.
 2. Draw a circle with a diameter of 50 pixels around each centrosome.
 3. Go to the centrin channel and click on Analyze -> Measure.
 4. Go to the calcineurin channel and click on Analyze -> Measure.